Stumblinbear/agui/README.md

 }
 ```

-The `ctx: &WidgetContext` parameter is required, and any following arguments are added as a struct field.
+The `ctx: &BuildContext` parameter is required, and any following arguments are added as a struct field.

 ### How does it work?